 For students who wish to pay their balance in full, payment options include:

-- Online Payments: Payments may be made online with a United States issued VISA or MasterCard or through electronic withdrawal from a bank account for a fee of $5.
+Until September 30, 2015, payments may be made with a VISA or MasterCard for a fee of $5.
 To get started, visit our One-time Payment Site and follow the instructions provided.
 Please be sure to enter your Hebrew Universiity student number and your name.

-The credit card payment method has become prohibitively expensive because of transactions fees charged to the university.
-Therefore, beginning October 1, 2015, credit card payments made with VISA, and MasterCard, a 1 .9 %* convenience fee (service charge) will be added to the payment amount.
+Beginning October 1, 2015, The credit card payment method has become prohibitively expensive because of transactions fees charged to the university.
+Therefore, for credit card payments made with VISA,, MasterCard,or Isracard, a 1 .9 %* convenience fee (service charge) will be added to the payment amount.

 - Payments by Mail: To pay by mail, please send a check or money order (no cash, please) made payable to Hebrew University to the: